-For the rest, the area was indeed deprived and deserved its nickname of 'Thanington Without everything'. .
+But for the rest, the area was indeed deprived.
 From the mid 1930s demands were made for a phone box, for street lighting, for piped water and for a school bus.
 Only the call for piped water was successful.
 This was provided in the later 1930s when pipes were laid.
 Sewage, however, depended on septic tanks until well after the Second World War.
 Some residents have unhappy memories of digging them out as late as the 1950s.

 Electricity was demanded in 1934 and again in 1939 but did not arrive until the late 1940s.
 So linked hopes for street lights, six in New House Road and one in Iffin Lane, came to nothing.
 People apparently depended on carriers such as Mr Scrivener and Mr Goodman bringing lighting oil and soap up to the new houses.
 However, some road signs were installed and it is probable that the road was metalled (or gravelled) before the last war.
 Yet there was then so little traffic that grass still grew in the middle of the carriageway.
 This was maintained by a road sweeper called Revell who lived on the site of what is now 'Westwinds'.
 In fact there seem to have only two cars owned by residents before 1939 along with a couple of lorries or carts.

 The lanes also began to get names.
-In the documents of the early 1920s they were still referred to as 'the road to Petham' and 'Stone Street'.
+In the documents of the early 1920s they were still referred to as the road 'to Petham' and 'Stone Street'.
 But, by late 1920s, when the line of the former was altered, it was referred to as either New House Farm Road or just New House Road.
-The naming may have been done by Mrs Southfield who had to give GPO some indication of where to deliver.
+The naming may have been done by Mrs Southfield who had to give the GPO some indication of where to deliver mail, emphasizing how rough and ready things then were.
+The choice of name presumably reflected the fact that it went past the farm (whose own designation is lost in the mists of time) but it could also have been a nod to the fact that new building was then going on.

 However, there was no numbering and names seem to have been changed quite frequently so that it is difficult to know precisely how many there then were.
 What we now think of as the Close was then known as New House Lane.
 The next inlet was, as we have seen, known as the Red Road.
 However, no name seems to have been given to the next inlet up the hill, where there was then, in any case, only one house, a bungalow known as Clydebank.
 Iffin Lane seems to have settled down as a 'Lane' although it too was often known as a Road, for a while and could be spelt Iffen.